-The Outwood Institute of Education are delighted to have a team of over 20 Local Leaders of Education (LLEs), and also recruits on behalf of The National College for Teaching and Leadership (NCTL).
+The Outwood Institute of Education are delighted to have a team of Local Leaders of Education (LLEs) who offer support in their local region.

 Ryhill is an average sized primary school set in a semi rural location in Wakefield.
 Most pupils are from White British backgrounds but a small proportion of pupils are from minority ethnic backgrounds.
 Hence the proportion speaking English as an additional language is well below average.
 The proportion of pupils who are known to be eligible for pupil premium funding is average but as a school we are narrowing the gap between our disadvantaged pupils and others successfully.
 The proportion of pupils who have SEND is broadly average and these children make good progress due to well targeted intervention groups.
 As a school we focus on a fun and practical curriculum with outdoor learning underpinning our children’s learning experience.

 Julie Mills has been a head teacher for 8 years.
 She is currently the head at Pinders Primary School.
 Julie specialises in Inclusion, Reading, Phonics, Foundation stage practice and Closing the Gap.